polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 **Submissions will be reviewed on a rolling basis and to help us priortize your project - provide a working demo, engage with community and start onboarding users.
 Team that can showcase adoption within the community will be prioritzed.**

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
-Based on a projects percentile ranking in the leaderboard, project member(s) will be given Reward Attributes and stand a chance to receive potential future developer allocation.
+Based on a projects percentile ranking in the leaderboard, project member(s) will be given **Reward Attributes** and stand a chance to receive potential future developer allocation.

 Note: In order to promote team work, Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!

 Moreover, teams demonstrating substantial and meaningful development have the opportunity to advance to Polymer’s Launch Partner Program.
 This program is designed to support the most promising projects in transitioning from concept to protocol.
 Selected teams will benefit from:

 - Comprehensive support from Polymer to launch their protocol to the market.
-- Exclusive access to Polymer resources and investor network.
+- Exclusive access to Polymer resources, 1:1s with the team and connection with investors.
 - Incentives to attract and bootstrap early adopters.

 ### Additional Reward Attributes